tailwarden/docs.komiser.io/docs/Introduction/installation.md

 - Create a TOML configuration file called `config.toml` in the directory where you installed Komiser.
 The data will be inserted in it later on in this guide.

+### What is Toml

+TOML (Tom's Obvious, Minimal Language) is a configuration file format that is designed to be easy to read and write for both humans and machines.
+It was created by Tom Preston-Werner, co-founder of GitHub.

+It has a simple structure, consisting of key-value pairs organized into tables, with the use of indentation to indicate nesting.
+It also supports various data types such as strings, integers, floats, booleans, arrays, and tables.

+Here is an example of a simple TOML configuration file:

+# This is a TOML document.

+    title = "Example Config File"

+    [database]
+    server = "localhost"
+    port = 3306
+    username = "admin"
+    password = "password123"

+    [server]
+    ip = "127.0.0.1"
+    port = 8080
+    debug = true

+In this example, there are two tables: **database** and **server**.
+The t**database** table contains information about the database server, such as the server name, port number, username, and password.
+The **server** table contains information about the application server, such as the IP address, port number, and a boolean flag to enable debugging.

 ## Getting started

 You can install the CLI with a `curl` utility script or by downloading the binary from the releases page.
 Once installed you'll get the `komiser` command.